Trauma Informed Schools

 Both children and adults can be affected by toxic stress.

-The Trust is committed to whole school training, provided by organisations such as Trauma Informed Schools and training for senior mental health leads will commence spring term 2022, as per updated DfE guidance (September 2021).
+The trust remains committed to ongoing whole school training, provided by organisations such as Trauma Informed Schools and training for senior mental health leads, as per DfE guidance (September 2021).